-Just as my PhD was finishing in late 1995, I was invited to join the team monitoring the erupting volcano on Montserrat in the eastern Caribbean.
+Just as my PhD was finishing in 1995, I was invited to join the team monitoring the erupting volcano on Montserrat in the eastern Caribbean.
 During the two years that I worked at the Montserrat Volcano Observatory, the eruption worsened and the volcano had a catastrophic effect on the island and its small human population.
 I learned a lot more about volcanoes there, about the fascination and fear they cause, and about the challenges of communicating science to the general public.

 Angus Miller and Simon Cuthbert, Scotland's Geodiversity Charter: promoting and managing our unique geodiversity, Wild Land News, Magazine of the Scottish Wild Land Group, Autumn 2013